 Due to the lack of a Local Workforce available to complete the project, the Corris Coach will now be sent away to Stanegate Restorations, unfortunately this will require more than the original £20,000 due to increased costs.

-The Talyllyn Railway is going to restore the original 1865 watering point at Ty Dwr – the appeal was launched in November 2018, the response so far has seen over £365 raised.
+The Talyllyn Railway is going to restore the original 1865 watering point at Ty Dwr – the appeal was launched in November 2018, the response so far has been very positive.

 Sir Haydn Appeal